mathieu-benoit/dot-net-on-azure-function-app/README.md

 - Unit tests the .NET method
 - Infrastructure as Code with the ARM Templates and the PowerShell scripts
 - ARM Templates validation
-- Expose artifacts to be used then by the CD pipeline (.NET library, ARM Templates and PowerShell scripts)
+- Expose artifacts to be used then by the CD pipeline (.NET library, ARM Templates, PowerShell scripts and Integration tests dlls)
 - Create a bug work item on build failure (assign to requestor)

 # Release Definition with VSTS